underground-software/rpi.pending.name/src/fabreeze_progress.md

 * Annoted libgpiod python bindings, looking into adding property attributes for the tools

 * Looked into installing numpy and sense-hat, working on a minimal dependency list.

+* Working on compatibility layer for RPi.GPIO code and libgpiod